ClickWiki/clickwiki.github.io/wiki/fusion-3.md

 It is inevitable there is a new successor to [Fusion 2.5](/fusion/2.5) in the works.
 While it may be a while before this product is released, this page is dedicated to gathering confirmed rumours or hinted announcements regarding this mystery product.
 The new product will be re-written from scratch, meaning it will not be backwards compatible or maintain legacy code from [Klik & Play](/klik-and-play).
 Plus, the exporters and [potentially] cross-platform editors would be easier to build and maintain.

+{% include alert
+    type = "warning"
-> ⚠️ **Before you edit this page...**
-> If you add to this list, please link to the source you got this information from.
+    title = "Before you edit this page..." message = "If you add to this list, please link to the source you got this information from.
 Please note this is not a wishlist page, and the information listed here is **not a representation of the final product**.
-This page is simply a place to store of what has been said and heard.
+This page is simply a place to store of what has been said and heard."
+%}

 # Time Frame